Skip to content

 When choosing a berberine supplement, quality is paramount.
 At Swiss Peak Health, we ensure that every batch of our products is independently third-party lab tested.
 This means you can be sure that what is on the label is exactly what is in the capsule.

-Our products are proudly British-made in BRC-standard facilities.
-We focus on providing high-strength, effective supplements without the inflated price tags often found in the wellness industry.
-By prioritising transparency and high manufacturing standards, we help you focus on your health goals without worrying about the purity of your supplements — and we also offer skincare like our NMN + Collagen Anti-Ageing Face Cream for those interested in targeted topical care.
+Our products are British-made in BRC-standard facilities.
+We focus on providing high-strength, effective supplements, prioritising transparency and high manufacturing standards so you can focus on your health goals without worrying about purity.

 Practical Steps for Better Hormonal Health

-- Prioritise Protein: Eating enough protein at breakfast can help stabilise blood sugar for the rest of the day, supporting the work berberine is doing.
+• Prioritise Protein: Eating enough protein at breakfast can help stabilise blood sugar for the rest of the day.

-- Consistent Timing: Try to take your supplements at the same time each day to keep levels stable in your system.
+• Consistent Timing: Take your supplements at the same time each day to keep levels stable in your system.

 Bottom line: Berberine may cause a temporary shift in the timing of your period as it supports hormonal and metabolic balance, but it is rarely a cause for concern in a healthy individual.